In Tiny Doses, An Addiction Medication Moonlights As A Treatment For Chronic Pain

 "I hate opioids with a passion," Pinkley says.
 "An absolute passion."

-Recently, she joined a growing group of patients using an outside-of-the-box remedy: naltrexone.
+Recently, she joined a growing group of patients using an outside-the-box remedy: naltrexone.
 It is usually used to treat addiction, in a pill form for alcohol and as a pill or a monthly shot for opioids.

 As the medical establishment tries to do a huge U-turn after two disastrous decades of pushing long-term opioid use for chronic pain, scientists have been struggling to develop safe, effective alternatives.

-When naltrexone is used to treat addiction in pill form, it's prescribed at 50 mg, but chronic pain patients say it helps their pain at doses of less than a tenth of that.
+When naltrexone is used to treat addiction in pill form, it's prescribed at 50 mg, but chronic-pain patients say it helps their pain at doses of less than a tenth of that.

 Low-dose naltrexone has lurked for years on the fringes of medicine, but its zealous advocates worry that it may be stuck there.
 Naltrexone, which can be produced generically, is not even manufactured at the low doses that seem to be best for pain patients.

-Instead, patients go to compounding pharmacies or resort to DIY methods —YouTube videos and online support groups show people how to turn 50 mg pills into a low liquid dose.
+Instead, patients go to compounding pharmacies or resort to DIY methods — YouTube videos and online support groups show people how to turn 50 mg pills into a low liquid dose.

-Some doctors prescribe it off label even though it's not FDA-approved for pain.
+Some doctors prescribe it off-label even though it's not FDA-approved for pain.

 University of Kansas pain specialist Dr. Andrea Nicol has recently started prescribing it to her patients, including Pinkley.
 Nicol explains that for addiction patients, it works by blocking opioid receptors — some of the brain's most important feel-good regions.
 So it prevents patients from feeling high and can help patients resist cravings.